Consulting Report Examples, Templates & How to Write One

 Consulting reports are usually focused on a specific problem or challenge an organization is facing, presenting solutions that have been examined from several angles.
 Everything that is too detailed to cover in a client meeting or presentation belongs in your consultant report.

-When done well, a report becomes an asset your clients can return to and use as a foundation for major decisions, sometimes years after it was created.
-It also gives you a chance to demonstrate strategic thinking.
+When done well, a report becomes an asset your clients can return to and use as a foundation for making major decisions, sometimes years after it was created.
+It also gives you a chance to demonstrate your strategic thinking.

 [ Read: What Does a Consultant Do?
 (And Why It’s Your New Favorite Career) ]